limeandcoconut/rubricjs/README.md

 ## Rubric Underpins Better Reusability In Components

 An es6 component, entity, system, framework with a minimal core.
 Rubric was designed with a verbose syntax and naming scheme that focuses on ease of use and clarity.
-This standpoint was largely inspired by Douglas Crockford's comment to the effect that code is meant to be read by humans and incidentally run by machines.
+This standpoint was largely inspired by Douglas Crockford's comment to the effect that code is meant to be "read by humans and incidentally run by machines".

-Testing and dev are done with babel in es6.
+It relies on [Powertrain](https://github.com/limeandcoconut/powertrain) for its' engine and uses babel and mocha in dev.

 ## Example
 There is a barebones 🍖 code example [here](https://github.com/limeandcoconut/rubric-example).
 The is a running  demo [here](http://rubric.thejacobsmith.com/), which is pretty boring visually.

-## How?

-Coming soon: 4/2/17

-## API
+## Docs

-Coming soon: 4/2/17
+There is a small jsdoc site [here](http://docs.thejacobsmith.com/module-EntityManager.html).

+Better documentation will be coming to the readme _very_ soon.
+4/4/17

 ```js
 // Examples to follow shortly